Skip to content

 Katie Jeffrey & Lissette Cortes

-Ms. Jeffrey and Dr. Cortes will be discussing the topic of OCD and eating disorders or food fears/eating challenges related to OCD.
+Ms. Jeffrey and Dr. Cortes discussed the topic of OCD and eating disorders or food fears/eating challenges related to OCD.

 Katie Jeffrey is a registered dietitian nutritionist licensed in CT, FL, NC and RI.
 She works with adolescents and adults and specializes in eating disorders, co-existing food fears and anxiety related to OCD, and in performance nutrition.
 She is passionate about working with athletes.
 She incorporates mindful and intuitive eating practices, and she draws from therapy techniques as they relate to nutrition, including ACT, trauma-informed care, and ERP.